See flat opening led by mixed global cues: ICICIdirect

 , ICICIdirect.com |

+The Nifty witnessed decent support near the highest Put base of 7900 and saw a U shaped recovery.
+Broad based participation of all sectors led the index to end 125 points higher.
+Nifty futures settled at a discount of 1 point.
+India VIX fell 9.1 percent to 15.1

-FIIs sold Rs 686 crore while DIIs bought Rs 419 crore in the cash segment.
-FIIs bought Rs 188 crore in index futures and sold Rs 276 crore in index options.
-In stock futures, they sold Rs 942 crore.
+FIIs sold Rs 712 crore while DIIs bought Rs 1502 crore in the cash segment.
+FIIs sold Rs 445 crore in index futures and bought Rs 1460 crore in index options.
+In stock futures, they bought Rs 815 crore.

 Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.